 Account Statement Closing Date vs. Payment Due Date

 Your account statement closing date is not your payment due date.
-You’ll have several days after your account statement closing date to send at least the minimum credit card payment and be considered on time.
+You’ll have several days after your account statement closing date to send at least the minimum credit card payment and keep your account in good standing.

 Your payment due date should be at least 21 days after your account statement is mailed to you to give you enough time to make your credit card payment.

 If you pay your balance in full by the payment due date, you won't have any interest charges on your next billing statement.